 The bottom line is that we need each other.
 Brokers connect carriers with shippers where they do not have adequate shipper contacts while carriers fulfill the obligations that brokers make to the shippers they contract with.
 It’s a symbiotic relationship but its not necessarily a symbiotic relationship by choice.

-There has to be a way for carriers to build trust with brokers and vice verso.
-Carriers need enough money to survive on and to prosper on.
+There has to be a way for carriers to build trust with brokers and vice versa.
+Carriers need enough money to survive on and to profit in this business so they can grow.
 We are not out here doing this job just to break even and brokers need to understand that, but brokers are in this game to make money as well.
 They are not in it to just break even either.
 Both parties need to prosper for all to be happy.

 I’m trying to do my part as little as that might be by providing the best communication and service possible and encouraging the people I know to do the same.
 Ask yourself what you can do to strengthen these relationships, instead of tearing them down.